 - 10.1.
-An application for environmental authorisation for activities contemplated in paragraph 3 of this Norm submitted in terms of the EIA Regulations, the Renewable Energy Development Zone Notice, or the Strategic Transmission Corridors Notice in the case of any associated activities necessary for the realisation of such facilities, which is pending on the date of coming into effect of this Notice, must be finalised in accordance with the procedures of the EIA Regulations, the Renewable Energy Development Zone Notice or the Strategic Transmission Corridor Notice, or may be withdrawn. - 10.2.
-A site sensitivity verification undertaken as part of an application for an environmental authorisation within in period of four years preceding the submission of a request to register in terms of this Norm, and which meets the requirements set out in this Norm, including supporting evidence, may be used to support a registration request in terms of this Norm.
+An application for environmental authorisation for activities contemplated in paragraph 3 of this Schedule submitted in terms of the EIA Regulations, the Renewable Energy Development Zone Notice, or the Strategic Transmission Corridors Notice in the case of any associated activities necessary for the realisation of such facilities, which is pending on the date of coming into effect of this Notice, must be finalised in accordance with the procedures of the EIA Regulations, the Renewable Energy Development Zone Notice or the Strategic Transmission Corridor Notice, or may be withdrawn. - 10.2.
+A site sensitivity verification undertaken as part of an application for an environmental authorisation within a period of four years preceding the submission of a request to register in terms of this Norm, which meets the requirements set out in this Norm, including supporting evidence, may be used to support a registration request in terms of this Norm. - 10.3.
+An environmental authorisation issued for the development or expansion of activities contemplated in this Norm remains valid and subject to the requirements of the EIA Regulations.

-13 This could be in the library of the competent authority, the registered holder's offices or at the site if construction has commenced or has been finalised.
+10 This could be in the library of the competent authority, the registered holder's office or at the facility site if construction has commenced or has been finalised.